 If you’re interested in hiking El Camino De Santiago (a pilgrimage in Spain), you’ll want to research all of your options.

 We’d heard about the Camino de Santiago many moons ago at a family gathering.
-Every now and then it would pop up in conversation – someone’s mother or cousin or grandmother had an amazing experience making a pilgrimage in Spain.
+The Camino had been traditionally a Catholic pilgrimage to pay respects to the relics of St. James, but back in the last century, it evolved into a pilgrimage for more than just the Catholic religion.
+It was for those seeking spirituality, those wanting a physical challenge and/or those seeking answers in life.
+(You can view the different Camino routes and history here.)
+Every now and then, the Camino would pop up in conversation – someone’s mother or cousin or grandmother had an amazing experience making a pilgrimage in Spain.

 We decided that we’d celebrate a milestone birthday by finally making the pilgrimage.
+We knew that in order to earn the Compostela, we needed to hike the last 100 km/67 miles.
 We researched our options – lug our supplies on our backs and sleep in albergues (pilgrim hostels) along the way, or go with a company that transports our stuff from stop to stop and prearranges our meals and accommodations at B&Bs along the way.
 We’d stayed at hostels in our twenties, but our tastes had changed in the last two decades.
 We didn’t want to sleep in a warehouse of bunkbeds with strangers, and I wanted my own bathroom with a warm shower each evening.
 (Yup, I’m high maintenance!)
 So, we chose the latter.

 My husband researched companies.
 We nixed the five star ones because of budget, as well as the low end ones that guided pilgrims from hostel to hostel.
 We wanted a small company that would take care of a small group of travelers instead of herding around a huge bus full of tourists.
 We wanted a company whose goal was to share their joy of culture, food, and travel – and not just take money from as many people as they could.
 We wanted a company who knows what they’re doing.
 This is what led us to Fresco Tours.